German-NLP-Group/German-NLP-Group.github.io/_sources/projects/gc4-corpus.md.txt

 GC4 has been created by [**Philipp Reißel**](https://www.reissel.eu) from [ambeRoad](https://amberoad.de/).
 Many thanks to [iisys](https://www.iisys.de/) (the Institute of Information Systems Hof University) for hosting this dataset.

+## Preprocessing and Cleanup
+TODO: add more info

+## Size
+TODO: add more info

 ## Download
 The corpus is split into multiple files.
 Below are links to each single archive.